What is S&OP?

 - Seamless feedback loop: The ongoing S&OP structure provides routine, systematic reporting and measurement of actual performance compared to plans.
 This allows teams to rapidly address any misalignment between the departments and continuously improve operational and strategic plans.

 How does the S&OP process work?

-- Workspace preparation: During this data-gathering phase, information is collected on the performance of the current plan, trends are analyzed, and forecast accuracy is assessed.
+- Workspace preparation: During this data-gathering phase, information is collected on the performance of the current plan, trends are analysed, and forecast accuracy is assessed.
 It’s important to specify who will be involved in this phase of the process and assign tasks using online visual planning tools.

 - Demand planning: Once the workspace has been prepared, updated statistical forecasts are generated.
 These incorporate a holistic blend of information, such as one-time sales events, new market trends, new product introductions, and price changes – as well as intelligence such as competitors’ moves and external economic or demographic influences.
 This results in a consensus-based demand plan.

 - Supply planning: The supply plan balances customer service objectives – such as meeting demand, ensuring on-time deliveries, and accounting for returns – against inventory and operating costs.
-It also details the use of resources and indicates any conflicts, resource constraints, inability to fulfill requirements, and resulting service levels.
+It also details the use of resources and indicates any conflicts, resource constraints, inability to fulfil requirements, and resulting service levels.
 This plan results in an inventory projection through the full time horizon.

-- Plan review and reconciliation: After the demand and supply plans are generated, the planning team, including key decision-makers from each functional area of the organization, review the plans and use analysis and simulation tools to fine-tune and improve them.
+- Plan review and reconciliation: After the demand and supply plans are generated, the planning team, including key decision-makers from each functional area of the organisation, review the plans and use analysis and simulation tools to fine-tune and improve them.
 This is where consensus is reached on any changes required to better use resources, meet expected demand, and attain financial goals and objectives.